Automox Remote Tools with Splashtop – Full User Guide

 Tip: Store recordings securely and review them for troubleshooting history, compliance, or team training.

-The file transfer feature lets you securely move files between your local system and the remote device during a session.
+The in-session file transfer feature lets you securely move files between your local system and the remote device during an active Remote Control session.
+This is separate from Standalone File Transfer, which operates without a Remote Control session.

 How to Transfer Files: